PaceDay 2020 - Rescheduled FAQs

-We understand the postponement will prevent some riders from participating.
-We encourage those riders to opt for being a virtual rider and continue to support Paceline and the Georgia Cancer Center.
+We understand the postponement will prevent some Riders from participating.
+We encourage those Riders to opt for being a Virtual Rider and continue to support Paceline and the Georgia Cancer Center.
 Riders may change their routes or become Virtual Riders by September 24th.
 Please e-mail email@example.com if you would like to change your registration.

-If a rider is no longer able to participate in our 2020 Paceline Ride, they may opt to have registration applied to the 2021 ride.
-Or in keeping with the intent of the event and its fundraising objectives, we are asking that registration fees be donated to the Georgia Cancer Center and riders will receive a receipt for tax credit.
-If you prefer a refund instead of the donation, please email firstname.lastname@example.org.
+If a Rider is no longer able to participate in our 2020 Paceline Ride, they may opt to have registration applied to the 2021 ride.
+Or in keeping with the intent of the event and its fundraising objectives, registration fees may be donated to the Georgia Cancer Center.
+Riders choosing this option will receive a receipt for tax credit.
+Please email firstname.lastname@example.org.

 - 100% of all donations will be used to fund critical research at our Georgia Cancer Center.

 We will not enforce fundraising minimums for 2020.
-Do we still need each Paceline rider to raise as much for cancer research as she or he can?
-Yes, but you don’t need the stress of having to ask donors to support your ride if you believe they are unable to.
+Do we still need each Paceline Rider to raise as much for cancer research as she or he can?
+Yes, but you don’t need the stress of having to ask donors to support your ride if you believe they are unable to do so.
 For 2020, we simply ask that you raise what you can, support your own ride if you have the means, and let your conscience be your guide regarding your donor base.

 * Young adults are individuals who are 25 years old or younger at the time of registration